Bizarrespace/254-Open-Source-SoftDev/notes/november/studyforFinal.md

   * School has own ssh machine that you can use
   * ssh longvu2000@ecs.fullerton.edu
     * look at school ssh page to find out how to exactly log in

+## Short answer questions
+1. What is the purpose of the grep command in Linux and how is it generally used?
+    * Used to search for patterns in a file, like specific words or phrase, can also use regular expression for more complex matching
+2. What is the function of the crontab command in Unix-like computer operating systems?
+    * Used to make, edit, manage cron jobs, which are scheduled tasks that can be run at specific times, dates, and intervals.
+Used for auto sys maintenance or running concurrent tasks.
+3. How does the tar command work in Linux and what are its main uses?
+    * Used to create, edit, and extract archive files.
+Can bundle multiple files and directory into a single archive file, that then can be compressed using various algos.
+Used for backups or distributing files
+4. What is the purpose of the ssh command in Unix and Linux systems?
+    * Used to secure remote connections between two hosts.
+Provides secure encrypted communication channel, allowing users to log into remote machines, transfer files, exe commands.
+Used for remote admin and secure file transfer.

 # Lecture 11
 [Back to Top](#table-of-contents)
+## How would you create a linux server?
+* Get server iso
+* Do configs of memory and storage
+* Do network setups and proxy keeping everything default
+* Skip ubuntu pro
+* Install ssh
+* No need to important ssh profile or install anything other packages

+## Short answer questions
+1. Explain why Linux servers are often chosen over other server operating systems for enterprise applications.
+    * Offer better performance, secruity, and flexibilty.
+Linux known for stability and reliability, which is very important to companies.
+2. Discuss the role of Linux servers in powering innovation around the globe.
+    * Free, and also large and active community of devs and contributors who constantly improve and enchance the os, collabortive nature fosters innovation and encourages dev of new tech.
+3. Describe the advantages of using a Linux server over a Windows server for start-up companies.
+    * Highly customizable, allowing start-up to tailor to their needs, more open-source apps and tools for what they need to get done and saves them a lot of money
+4. Explain how Linux servers offer enhanced permissions that can be optimized for security
+    * Fine-grained control over user permissions and access rights, only allowing wanted group/users to access files and directories.

 # Lecture 12
 [Back to Top](#table-of-contents)
+1. Explain the importance of using a VPN for Linux security.
+    * Risk of being spied on when connected to unsecure network, VPNs encrypt your data, so no one knows what you are sending or receiving
+2. Describe the process of disabling USB mount for Linux security.
+    * Server settings, configure to not allow usb mounting.
+Prevents malware in usbs when inserted
+3. Discuss the role of browser extensions in improving browsing security on Linux.
+    * Can prevent third-party tracking, block mal ads, disable pop-ups and redirects, and block scripts from untrusted sites
+4. What to do in order to improve security on your linux server?
+    * Encrypt drive, enable firewall, disable usb mounting, disable ssh login from root, make bios more secure

 # Quiz 4